 Yet another unusual example is this Therm-a-Rest cot tent, where you have the cot and tent together, so this is a free-standing example of a really particular kind.

 To conclude this text, I hope I have explained the terms trail weight vs packed weight, as well as some other terminology used in tent descriptions.
 There are other possibilities of course, dependent on the design of particular tents.
-You can see one in my text about the Kelty Mirada tent, where you have a very specific tent and tarp combination, and the tarp can be used alone or in combination with a footprint.
-So you realize, this is a fast fly option of a particular sort, with a non-freestanding tent.

 Thank you for reading.
 Please use the comment box below in the case of comments and questions.
 I wish you a pleasant day.